Nerdmind/Blog/readme.md

 ## Installation
 1. Download the repository and extract it to the target directory where it should be installed.
-2. Create your MySQL database and import the `database.sql` file.
+2. Create your MySQL database and import the `core/db/database.sql` file.
 3. Rename `core/configuration-example.php` to `core/configuration.php` and customize the configuration and set in any case the settings for the database connection.
 4. Navigate your browser to `/admin/auth.php` and authenticate with the default username `ChangeMe` and the password `changeme` (please note that the username is case-sensitive).